Professor Emerita, University of California, Los Angeles

 Inducted in: 1999

-Dr. Thelma Estrin is a pioneer in biomedical engineering.
-Her work combines concepts from anatomy, physiology, and neuroscience with electronic technology and electrical engineering.
-She was one of the first to use computer technology to solve problems in health care and in medical research, designing the first system for analog-digital conversion of electrical activity from the nervous system.
+Thelma Estrin passed away in February 2014 at 89.
+She was a pioneer in biomedical engineering.
+Her work combined concepts of anatomy, physiology, and neuroscience with electronic technology and electrical engineering.
+She was one of the first people to use computer technology to solve problems in healthcare and medical research.
+Thelma designed the first system for analog-digital conversion of electrical activity from the nervous system.

 WITI is the premier global organization helping tech-savvy women attain their professional goals.
 With a global network of smart, talented women & a market reach exceeding 2 million, WITI has established powerful strategic alliances and programs to provide connections, resources, & opportunities within a supportive environment of women committed to helping each other.
 WITI's mission is to empower women worldwide to achieve unimagined possibilities and transformations through technology, leadership and economic prosperity.